ctrlplusb/easy-peasy/README.md

 });
 ```

-As you can see in the example above you can't modify the state directly within an `effect` action, however, the `effect` action is provided `actions`, allowing you dispatch actions to update the state where required.
+As you can see in the example above you can't modify the state directly within an `effect` action, however, the `effect` action is provided `dispatch`, allowing you dispatch actions to update the state where required.

 ### Dispatching an `effect` action directly via the store